CoNCHLab-Github/Eplink/README.md

 # Eplink

-The current repository stores all codes used for stimulus presentation and analyzing Eplink data (Phase II, Phase III, and TWH) along with a detailed walkthrough of the preprocesing and analysis.
+The current repository stores codes used for stimulus presentation and analyzing Eplink data (Phase II, Phase III, and TWH) along with a detailed walkthrough of the preprocesing and analysis.

 ## Datasets